Ian-Hyosang-Han/react-deep-dive/todo-list/README.md

 - Practiced structuring React apps with reusable components (`Layout`, `Header`, `TodoForm`, `List`, `Todo`).
 - Learned to replace plain CSS with **Tailwind utility classes** while still integrating CSS variables.
 - Improved UI/UX by adding animations, responsive design, and a global background style.

 ---

-## ✨ Personal Note
-This TodoList project represents my step-by-step growth in React and Tailwind CSS.
-I focused not only on functionality but also on design details such as custom fonts, background patterns, and interactive animations.
-For me, this project is a foundation for building larger and more complex applications.

----